The expectation value of the number of loops and the left-passage probability in the double-dimer model: Introduction

 A double-dimer configuration is a union of two dimer covers, or equivalently a set of even-length simple loops and doubled edges, with the property that every vertex is the endpoint of exactly two edges (which may be doubled) \cite{kenyondouble}.
 This immediately leads to a loop model related to CLE; it is interesting to study the properties of the distribution of long loops, especially the conformal invariance of the scaling limit of the "uniform" double-dimer model, and its relation to CLE$_4$/SLE$_4$.
 The partition function of the double-dimer model is simply the multiplication of partition functions of the two contributing dimer models, giving a proportionally weight of $2^k$ to each configuration with k loops in the uniform case.
 The double-dimer model offers a tool to study the loop model hence CLE.

-Precisely in the case of dimers on a bipartite graph, each configuration can be mapped to a height function, a particular discretization of the GFF \cite{kenyondomino}.
-In fact, the scaling limit of the collection of double-dimer loops on a bipartite lattice is proved to be CLE$_4$ via this correspondence, whereas in the case of non-bipartite lattices it is still a conjecture.
+Precisely in the case of dimers on a bipartite graph, each configuration can be mapped to a height function, a particular discretization of the GFF.
+Strongly evidenced by this fact, which proved by Kenyon for Temperleyan approximations of $\mathbb{Z}^2$ \cite{kenyondominoconf, kenyondomino}, he also predicted the convergence of double-dimer interfaces and loop ensembles to SLE$_4$ and CLE$_4$, respectively.
+Despite pioneer works afterward by Kenyon \cite{kenyondouble} and Dubedat \cite{dubedatdeformation} on the convergence of topological observables defined on double-dimer loops, and the most recent complementing results in \cite{basokchelkak}, this prediction has not fully proven yet.
+Not to mention the instance of an underlying nonbipartite graph, where any precise statement in this direction is still unavailable.\footnote{We however refer the interested reader to \cite{dimertori}, for the very suggestive results on this issue.}

 The dimer model arose initially in physics studying the adsorption of diatomic molecules on a surface \cite{fowlerrush}, later an abstraction and an exact formal solution for planar graphs was proposed by Kasteleyn \cite{kasteleyn}, and independently by Fisher and Temperley \cite{temperleyfisher}.
 In the case of the square lattice, the exact number of domino-tilings of an $M\times N$ (both even) surface by $2\times 1$ dominos is given by: